-Social workers are part of your cancer care team, providing emotional support, coping strategies, resources for financial assistance and addressing complex family or social concerns that can arise at any stage of cancer treatment and survivorship.
+Social workers are part of your cancer care team, providing emotional support, coping strategies, resources for financial assistance, and addressing complex family or social concerns that can arise at any stage of your cancer treatment and survivorship.

-And it's all tailored specifically for you, your family and the unique circumstances of your cancer experience.
+And it's all tailored specifically for you and your family, and the circumstances of your cancer journey and your life.

-At your first consultation with radiation oncology or medical oncology, you'll receive a questionnaire, so you can identify what your immediate concerns and needs are.
+At your first consultation with radiation oncology or medical oncology, you'll receive a questionnaire that asks you to identify, on a scale of one to ten, your immediate concerns and needs.

-Our oncology social workers are committed to seeing you promptly after you've been referred to them, at a time that's convenient for you.
+Our oncology social workers are committed to seeing you within 48 hours after you're referred to them, at a time that's convenient for you.

 They are available to support you with:

-That makes a survivorship plan all the more important, and our social workers will help you with this new transition.
+That makes a survivorship plan all the more important, and our social workers can help develop one with you.

 Your physician, your family, your nurse, essentially anyone you interact with on your cancer journey can refer you to our oncology social workers.
 You can also reach out to them on your own.